 Update: Friday 3/13/20, 9AM, PDT – LAUSD Superintendent Austin Beutner finally announced closure of all schools for two weeks starting Monday, 3/16/20 after a tremendous amount of pressure from concerned parents across all demographics.
 See that announcement here.

 American Association of Clinical Endocrinologists (AACE) – Type 2 diabetics or anyone averaging higher glucose levels are more susceptible to additional and severe complications once contracting Covid-19.
 Learn more here.
 Contact your endo or CDE for managing your diabetes.

-Download a Medical Alert Stop Sign I designed.
+Either right click and save the STOP sign images above or click the Download links below.
+Save and print from your desktop computer as “US Letter Borderless.”
 FREE for personal use only.
-It took me about three unpaid hours to design this on Adobe Illustrator.
+It took me about three unpaid hours to design these on Adobe Illustrator.
 Please follow and credit @type1diabetic_life if reposting on Instagram or @typeonediabeticife on Facebook and mention my blog, Typeonediabetic-life.com in your caption.
 Mahalo!

 Further Reading & Education

 It takes me hours and days to gather all of these credible resources and design infographics.
 Please make time to view and read the following resources I’ve gathered for you.
 Discuss it with your family and friends.
 This is truly for your benefit.